codeinchq/router/README.md

-# Code Inc.'s GUI library
+# Code Inc. router library

-PHP 7 library to manage and render the graphic user interface.
+PHP 7 library to manage routes and send responses to the client.

 ## Usage
 ```php